-Gas cylinder manufacturer, with more than 30 years of manufacturing history, has high safety and reliability.
-Usually it is full of pressure.
-The products are argon, carbon dioxide, natural gas, liquefied petroleum gas, acetylene, oxygen, which can meet the specific customer needs of various industrial, medical and special gas applications.
-Products are exported to the Middle East, Brazil, Argentina, Southeast Asia, Malaysia, South Africa and so on. order: +86 15720773477
+Gas cylinder manufacturer, with extra than 30 years of producing history, has high safety and reliability. generally it is full of pressure. the products are argon, co2, natural fuel, liquefied petroleum fuel, acetylene, oxygen, that may meet the precise patron desires of various business, clinical and special gas programs. products are exported to the center East, Brazil, Argentina, Southeast Asia, Malaysia, South Africa and so forth. order: +86 15720773477

 Are gas cylinders color coded?

 - Carbon Dioxide gas cylinder colour code is: Green Grey

 - Nitrogen gas cylinder colour code is: Pewter

 - Argon gas cylinder colour code is: Peacock Blue

 - Helium gas cylinder colour code is: Brown

 - LPG gas cylinder colour code is: Silver or Grey